rubick24/Arthas.me/posts/Graphic-Basics-3.md

 }
 ```

-## Shader 5 Texture with point lights in scene
+## 5 Texture with point lights in scene

 js
 ``` js